ocwg/spec/spec/spec-0.2.md

 - `https://spec.canvasprotocol.org/rel/group/0.2/schema.md` - the Markdown document for the _group_ relation type in version 0.2

-- `https://spec.canvasprotocol.org/rel/group/0.2/background/0.1` - the (fictive) _background_ extension (in version 0.1) for the _group_ relation type (which is in version 0.2); this is also the [URI](#uri) for the extension
-- `https://spec.canvasprotocol.org/rel/group/0.2/background/0.1/schema.json` - the JSON schema of the _background_ extension for the _group_ relation type
-- `https://spec.canvasprotocol.org/rel/group/0.2/background/0.1/schema.md` - the Markdown document for the _background_ extension for the _group_ relation type

 - [ ] @@ Can this setup be done using GitHub pages?

 ## Changes
 ### From v0.1 to v0.2
-- Root property `schema_version` renamed to `ocif` -- this is simpler and serves as a kind of "magic" signature, i.e, a JSON document with an "ocif" property near the top is likely an OCIF file.
+- Root property `schema_version` renamed to `ocif` -- this is simpler and serves as a kind of "magic" signature, i.e., a JSON document with an "ocif" property near the top is likely an OCIF file.
 - Renamed node `properties` to `data` -- this is simpler and more generic.
 - Relation property `name` renamed to `type`.

+### From v0.2.0 to v0.2.1
+- Relation types and relation extensions merged into one.
+There is now a base relation, which has extensions.
+- Node rotation center fixed.
+- Schema object to a schema array, see [design decision](../design/ocwg-design-decisions.md#list-or-map).

 - - -